sarahgrace/cppcon2019/9-14-concurrency.md

 ## constexpr (since c++11)
 * evaluated/initialized during compile time
 * implicitly thread-safe
-* flavors
 1. variables
   * implicit const
   * when you initialize a const with a literal, it becomes a constexpr (`const int a = 10 -> constexpr int a = 10`)
 2. functions
   * gives the function the POTENTIAL to run at compile time, but may also run at runtime (depending on where it's used)
   * constexpr return value
   * function body can only be a return statement (in c++14, can have loops, variables but make sure the function is pure)
   * implicitly inline
 3. user-defined type
   * constructor has to be empty and constexpr
   * can have methods which are constexpr
   * instances can be instantiated at compile time

 ```
 // constexpr variable